 SpanishDict isn’t going to help you learn Spanish necessarily but it’s very useful to have if you’re learning Spanish.
 It’s basically what the name says: a dictionary.
 But in addition to translating words for you it also has the conjugations for every verb you could possible imagine which comes in so useful.
 Especially if you get to the point where you’re learning the subjunctive but can’t remember if a verb is irregular or not.

 Even if you’re not learning Spanish but just going to Spain on holiday or to visit I would highly recommend downloading this app.
 It will be the most useful app on your phone.

-The apps that we’ve recommended practise different skills.
+The Spanish apps that we’ve recommended help you to practise different skills.
 Apps like Duolingo, Busuu and Rosetta Stone take you through Spanish in a course like structure, Memrise helps you remember vocabulary, FluentU helps with your listening skills and Hello Talk helps you practise your writing and speaking skills.

 The reason we’re recommended such a range of apps to help you learn Spanish is that you need to practise all the skills if you’re going to learn.
 You may find your listening is quite strong, so you don’t want to use FluentU, or you’re not ready to talk to people yet so you don’t want to use Hello Talk.
 Regardless of where you’re at, at some point you’ll want to practise all of the language skills and we hope this list can help you.

 As mentioned earlier, our top choice for beginners learning Spanish is Duolingo, but as you gain confidence you may find your learning needs change.